Are Personal Loans Taxable and Considered Income?

 Are personal loans taxable or considered income?

-Personal loans are not taxable or considered income in most cases because they are borrowed funds that you must pay back.
-They differ from earned income like wages or investment gains because there is an obligation to repay the money, usually with interest.
+They differ from earned income such as wages or investment gains because there is an obligation to repay the money, usually with interest.
 When you take out a personal loan, you are essentially entering into a contract with a lender rather than receiving free or earned money.

 When a personal loan is taxable

-There are certain circumstances when a personal loan can become taxable.
-The most common scenario is when part or all of the loan is forgiven or canceled by the lender, which the IRS treats as taxable income.
-Another situation to be aware of involves loans from family or friends, where the IRS may see forgiven amounts as gifts or income depending on how the transaction is handled.
+Another situation to be aware of involves loans from family or friends.
+In this case, the IRS may view forgiven amounts as gifts or income depending on how the transaction is handled.
 Understanding these scenarios is key to avoiding unexpected tax liability.

 Cancellation of debt income